space-wizards/docs/src/en/general-development/codebase-info/codebase-organization.md

 ## Prototypes

-In the `Prototypes` subtree under `Entities`, it is common code style to create a `base_[name].yml` type that holds all the parent prototypes.
+In the `Prototypes` sub-tree under `Entities`, it is common code style to create a `base_[name].yml` type that holds all the parent prototypes.
 All of the other prototypes should go in a different file or folder.

 This was chosen to make the directory structure mirror the prototype inheritance tree, making it obvious where to place new prototypes as well as being fairly unambiguous when choosing to create new folders.